Honorary Consulate of Georgia in Luxembourg

 • Aircraft registration certificate

-• Noise certificate
+• Noise certificate (ULM / N-reg can declare none)

 • Power of Attorney — AOPA Türkiye